mrismanaziz/Reforestation/README.md

-## I used to work in a shoe recycling shop.
-It was sole destroying.
+## Two peanuts were walking down the street.
+One was a salted